gajus/eslint-plugin-flowtype/.README/rules/type-id-match.md

 #### Options

-This rule needs a text RegExp to operate with Its signature is as follows:
+This rule requires a text RegExp:

 ```js
 {